For each individual Nonprofit Leadership Award, the Selection Committee is looking for nonprofit leaders with the following characteristics:

-- Effectively leads from the middle and uses informal authority to shape the direction and progress of his/her work, and that of the organization.
+- Effectively leads from the middle and uses informal authority to shape the direction and progress of their work, and that of the organization.

 - Understands how to help move change forward in an organization by effectively communicating with key internal and external stakeholders to help them understand, and participate in, the change process.

-- Has helped shape his/her organization through strategic change that is beneficial to the staff, board, organization and community.
+- Has helped shape their organization through strategic change that is beneficial to the staff, board, organization, and community.

 The prize for the Catalytic Leader Award is a “golden ticket” for free individual registration to any/all MCN-sponsored conferences and trainings for 12 months.
-The award recipient may attend the MCN annual conference, technology conference, leadership conference and any of MCN’s nonprofit workshops offered throughout the year.
+The award recipient may attend the MCN annual conference, technology conference, leadership conference, and any of MCN’s nonprofit workshops offered throughout the year.
 This prize is valued at over $1,000.
-The Catalytic Leader Award is co-sponsored by the Young Nonprofit Professionals Network of the Twin Cities.
+This award is co-sponsored by YNPN Twin Cities.

 Visionary Leader (mid-career leader award)